xudong19/DeepLearningNotes/papers/GeoRt.md

 My thoughts
 ------
+* human fingurs are coupled in some way as well.
+Shall we train a network to train all the fingers as a whole?
 * All the losses are like self-consistency losses, unsupervised, but correspondance just emerges.
 * Adding some paired GT data and applying SFT might can help further.
 We can collect some calibration gestures, like finger fully open, fully close, finger touching, etc.